jaysylvester/citizen/README.md

 Of course, if you don't write the controller in a manner to accept direct requests and return content, it'll return nothing (or throw an error).

 _Note: A convention is being worked on to let you make controllers private, so even if they're requested, they'll return a 404.
 You'll have to do this manually for now._

+#### Should I use a citizen include or a Handlebars partial/Jade include?

+citizen includes provide rich functionality, but they do have limitations and can be overkill in certain situations.

+* **Do you only need to share a chunk of markup across different views?** Use a standard Handlebars partial, Jade template, or HTML document.
+The syntax is easy and you don't have to create a full MVC pattern like you would with a citizen include.
+* **Do you need to loop over a chunk of markup to render a data set?** The server processes citizen includes and returns them as fully-rendered HTML, not compiled templates.
+You can't loop over them and inject data like you can with Handlebars partials or Jade includes.
+* **Do you need to retrieve additional content that isn't in the parent view's context?** A citizen include can do anything that a standard MVC pattern can do except set directives (which is on its way).
+If you want to retrieve additional data and add it to the view context, a citizen include is the way to go.
+* **Do you need the ability to render different includes based on business logic?** citizen includes can have multiple views because they're full MVC patterns.
+Using a citizen include, you can place logic in the include's controller and request different views based on that logic.
+Using Handlebars partials or Jade includes would require registering multiple partials and using conditionals in the view template.
+* **Do you want the include to be accessible from the web?** Since a citizen include has a controller, you can request it like any other controller and get back HTML, JSON, or JSONP, which is great for AJAX requests.

 ### Controller Handoff